 Preparing For An Audit

-An OFCCP audit includes all aspects of the employment process, including, sourcing, hiring, compensation, promotions, transfers, and termination.
+An OFCCP audit checklist includes all aspects of the employment process, including, sourcing, hiring, compensation, promotions, transfers, and termination.
 If your company is facing an OFCCP audit for the first time, it can be helpful to know what to expect.
 Initially, an OFCCP audit begins with the audited company’s receipt of a scheduling letter sent by certified mail.
 The OFCCP’s scheduling letter will contain approximately 22 requests for information that must be provided in 30 days.
 As sample of the requested information includes the following:

 - A copy of your Affirmative Action Plan;